Ggeffrard/Analyzing-Network-Packets-with-Wireshark/README.md

 # Analyzing-Network-Packets-with-Wireshark

+## Project Overview
 This project demonstrates how to capture and analyze network traffic using Wireshark during a simulated security investigation.

+## Project Objective
+The objective of this project was to use Wireshark to capture and analyze network traffic in a controlled environment.
+By examining packets and applying display filters, I aimed to identify different network protocols, inspect packet details, and gain a better understanding of how devices communicate across a network.
+This project also helped develop foundational skills used in network monitoring, troubleshooting, and cybersecurity investigations.

 ## Technologies Used
 - Wireshark